Baden-Baden station: Layout of the station

 The station has five platform tracks, all of which are through tracks.
 Track 1 is the main platform next to the entrance building.
 Tracks 2 and 3 are on an island platform.
 Tracks 4 and 7 are on two platforms with one side used by stopping trains.
 Between platforms 4 and 7 are two tracks used by non-stopping trains, including the majority of Intercity-Express services.
 All platforms are connected by two subways that are accessible by the disabled.
 The station building houses a DB ticket office, two cafes, a bookstore and a hotel.

 The bus station is located east of the station building and is connected directly by a covered walkway to platform 1.
 The bus station has connections, inter alia, to the Baden-Baden city centre.
 The buses are operated by the Baden-Baden-Linie company.

 Operations

 143 trains a day stop at Baden-Baden station, 43 of which are long-distance trains.
+The station was served by the following long-distance services in 2026: